Binomial Generalized Linear Models: Caesarian Birth Study

 This script reproduces Examples 2.1, 2.4 from Fahrmeir and Tutz (2001) (pages 30 and 51).
 We consider the Caesarian birth study with 251 births.
 We consider the binary response variable \(y\), which is 1 for infection, and 0 for no infection.

-There are 3 categorical variables:
+There are 3 categorical covariates:

 1. NOPLAN: whether or not the Caesarian was planned or not